astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 ### `update_config`

-Update current vesting contract.
-Only owner can execute it.
+Update the vesting contract address.
+Only the contract owner can execute this.

 ```json
 {